pelmered/WordPress-Movable-Content-Editor/README.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
+1. Upload the plugin folder to the `/wp-content/plugins/` directory in your WordPress installation
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to 'Settings' and then the submenu 'Movable Content Editor' to check the post types you want to activate this for.
+3. Go to 'Settings' and then 'Movable Content Editor' to check the post types you want to activate this for.

 == Screenshots ==